wout/rosetta/README.md

 compare interpolation keys in additional locales to the ones found in the default locale, and complain if some are missing.

-### Rosetta is more than 10x faster than similar libraries
+### Rosetta is more than 12x faster than similar libraries
-Benchmarking against other libraries which also use YAML or JSON backends, Rosetta is at least 10x faster than any other one.
+Benchmarking against other libraries which also use YAML or JSON backends, Rosetta is 12x to 700x faster than any other one.

 For simple translations: